10 Tips to Prepare for a Phone Interview (Before and During the Call)

 - Role-specific technical questions

-Tip: Always remember the three C’s of interviewing: character, confidence, and clarity.
-Make sure your answers reflect all three of these.
+Remember the three C’s of interviewing: character, confidence, and clarity.
+Your answers should show all three.

 4- Prepare Your Environment

-Now comes the important part: set up a comfortable environment to give your interview.
+Now comes a key step: set up a comfortable space for your interview.

 During the Interview: Every Word Counts